Speed of sound peak in two-color dense QCD: confronting effective models with lattice data: Final Remarks

 \section{Final Remarks}

 In this paper, we have presented a comprehensive analysis of the two-color SU(2) NJL model within the MSS at zero temperature and finite density.
-We have focused on the chiral symmetry breaking, studying the dynamically generated quark mass, the diquark condensate, and analysis of the thermodynamic properties.
+We have focused on the chiral symmetry breaking, studying the dynamically generated quark mass, the diquark condensate, and the analysis of the thermodynamic properties for two different parametrizations.
 The choice of $N_c = 2$ is particularly advantageous because QC$_2$D does not suffer from the sign problem, allowing direct comparisons with lattice QCD.
 This, in turn, provides a unique opportunity to test the validity of effective models such as the NJL, ensuring that predictions can be compared against first-principles calculations.
+In order to compare the NJL results with lattice QCD, we considered another parametrization set alongside with the usual one with a physical pion mass.

 In addition to chiral symmetry, this study explicitly considers the behavior of the diquark condensate.
 In QC$_2$D, Cooper pairs form color singlets, so the system represents a true superfluid in which only the global baryon number symmetry is spontaneously broken; this feature distinguishes the QC$_2$D theory from QC$_3$D and highlights the relevance of investigating both chiral and diquark condensates in dense matter.